kelseykm/kelcryptor/README.md

 ## Installation

-`go install -ldflags="-s -w" github.com/kelseykm/kelcryptor`

-You can also clone this repository and run `make install` at the repository root
+Clone this repository and run `make install` at the repository root

+> Installation via the go module system (e.g. `go install`, or `go get`)
+> currently installs outdated versions of kelcryptor.
+Please use the method
+> stated above.

 ### Local build